NXP-Robotics/imx-manifest-navq95/README.md

 For a NavQ95 specific explanation refer to the [Build SD card image](#build-sd-card-image) and the [Flash image to SD card](#flash-image-to-sd-card) paragraphs on this page.

-There is no M7 software included in the image build by yocto and instead this is placed into NOR flash of the NavQ95.
-This should be [built](#build-nor-flash-image) and [flashed](#flash-nor-flash-image) to the NOR flash manually.

 Both SD card and NOR flash need the correct images for the NavQ95 to work properly.

 <a name="build-sd-card-image"></a>